 This section presents the deemed savings methodology for the installation of window films and solar screens.
-The installation of window film decreases the window-shading coefficient and reduces the solar heat transmitted to the building space.
-During months when perimeter cooling is required in the building, this measure decreases cooling energy use.
-Demand and energy savings result in demand and energy use of cooling equipment.
+The installation of window treatments decreases the window-shading coefficient and reduces the solar heat transmitted to the building space.
+During months when perimeter cooling is required in the building, this measure decreases cooling energy use and summer demand.

 Eligibility Criteria